Tutt Library Research Guides

-Many ancient texts are available online via the Perseus Digital Library (with links to the full text of about 500 classical works in Greek and Latin plus secondary works and more), the Bibliotheca Augustana, Sant' Agostino (Latin versions of most of Augustine), and The Latin Library.
+Many ancient texts are available online via the Perseus Digital Library (with links to the full text of about 500 classical works in Greek and Latin plus secondary works and more), the Bibliotheca Augustana, Sant' Agostino (Latin versions of most of Augustine), the Classical Works Knowledge Base, and The Latin Library.

 The Loeb Classical Library is a large set of classical texts in paper in both their original language and English.
 Each book at Tutt is cataloged in Tiger, or you can browse the PA3612 (Greek) and PA6156 (Latin) sections of the North Basement.
 (By the way -- our Loebs are famous!)